CybercentreCanada/assemblyline-service-espresso/README.md

 decompiled and analyzed for malicious behavior.

 ## Service Details

-### Notes
-This service does not require you to buy any licence and is preinstalled and working after a default installation

-### Execution

 The service extracts all the files from inside the Jar then performs analysis of the different files for malicious behavior.
 For all the `.java` files found inside the jar, the service will